k8s-client/client/README.md

 This library requires a [PSR-18 compatible HTTP Client](https://packagist.org/providers/psr/http-client-implementation), such as Guzzle or Symfony's HttpClient.
 It can also be given a [PSR-16 compatible Simple Cache implementation](https://packagist.org/providers/psr/simple-cache-implementation) to help speed up the library.

+## Using a Specific Kubernetes API version

+Each Kubernetes version may have different resources and operations.
+If you require a specific version, then you can require the version of the `k8s/api` library that you need to use.
+That library contains all the API specific versions and models that are consumed by this library.

+For instance, to use API version 1.18:

+`composer require k8s/api:"~1.18.0"`

+**Note**: The version of `k8s/api` does not exactly reflect the version of the Kubernetes API.
+The patch version of Kubernetes may not be the same as the `k8s/api` patch version.

 ## Installing a Websocket Adapter